Deyber2000/Deyber2000/README.md

 ### I'm honored you're visiting my GitHub! :octocat:

-Let me tell a little bit about me:
+Let me tell you a little bit about me:
 I'm a Full Stack Software Developer passionate about solving problems using good practices.
 My current focus is to build big software solutions to common problems.
 Always trying to develop solutions with a serverless architecture approach.